-Michigan State Test Eligibility Requirements
+Michigan State High School Equivalency Eligibility Requirements

 - You cannot be enrolled in an accredited high school or be a high school graduate

-- Cost: GED: $37.50 (per subject) or $150 (all subjects); HiSET: $30 (per subject) or $150 (all subjects); TASC: $30 (per subject) or $150 (all subjects)
+- Cost: GED: $37.50 (per subject) or $150 (all subjects); HiSET: $30 (per subject) or $150 (all subjects).

 - Passing Score: GED: 145 (minimum) in each subject.
 HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.
-TASC: 500 (minimum) in each subject; minimum of 2 out of 8 on the Language Arts - Writing essay

 - Other rules may apply so be sure to check for additional requirements.

-After you pass the test, the State of Michigan will award you a certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- After you pass the test, the State of Michigan will award you a certificate that will show you have achieved the same level of knowledge as a high school graduate.

 That’s how many have successfully passed their high school equivalency test.
 So why wait?LET’S GET STARTED